 On March 19, 2021, 125 BC completed its amalgamation with 1271860 B.C.
 Ltd., a wholly owned subsidiary of Buckhaven Capital Corp. ("Buckhaven").
 125 BC acquired Buckhaven by way of reverse takeover (the "RTO Transaction") in accordance with the policies of the TSX-V, and will continue to carry on business of 125 BC.
 Buckhaven was renamed Andean Precious Metals Corp. (the "Company") and commenced trading on the TSX-V on March 29, 2021 under the symbol APM.
-The comparative figures presented are those of 125 BC.
 The address of the Company's registered office is 1500 Royal Centre, 1055 West Georgia Street, P.O.
 Box 11117 Vancouver, BC V6E 4N7.
 The Company's ultimate controlling shareholder is PMB Partners LP, a Canadian partnership.